MiktatMertCento/octopus-chain/README.md

 ## Steps to run the code locally

-1. Clone the Arbitrum token bridge repository from Github onto your local machine
+1. Clone the repository from Github onto your local machine

    ```bash
    $ git clone https://github.com/umershaikh123/octopus-chain.git